 Here are many of the philosophies of education today that apply to homeschooling.
 Finding what ideas align with your educational objectives will help narrow your search for a curriculum.
 Not only that but knowing how you prefer to educate may help you find a group of like-minded people who hold the same ideals.

 Exploration and Investigation: The focus of this style is getting children to dig into a topic to have a more complete understanding of it.
 This style includes the use of research, manipulatives, and field studies to broaden knowledge of what is being learned.
-Here are some approaches, or methods, that could be categorized under this style:

 - Reggio Emilia